MrQubek/Matrix_Operations/README.md

 ##### MatrixError.h
 MatrixError class and error codes dedicated malfunctions during mathematical operations on matrixes are defined here.
 The error code is returned when an operation is called by a function.

-In case of no malfunction present during an operation, the returned error code would be

 ##### MatrixException.h
 Classes inheriting from std::exception dedicated malfunctions during mathematical operations on matrixes are defined here.
 An exception is thrown when an operation is called by overloaded operator.

 ### Compilation
 A benchmark has been prepeared in order to show the speed of calculation time of operations.
-Build the project with MSBuild by executing command below in cmd:
+Download the project to your local PC and build the project with MSBuild by executing command below in cmd in folder containing .sln file:

 ```
 MSBuild /nologo /v:n /p:Configuration=Release